zippynk/ripoffbot/Readme.md

 To run ripoffbot, type `python ripoffbot.py <host> <channel (no #)> [--ssl|--plain] <nick> [--classic]` into a terminal, replacing the placeholders with your configuration.

 The `--classic` flag enables a mode intended to mirror the original mailbot as much as possible.

 The `--readconfig` flag reads all other data (with the exception of the `--classic` flag from the file titled `config.json` in the same directory as ripoffbot.
-This installation should contain an example `config.json` file.
+This installation should contain an example configuration file, titled `config_example.json`.

+The `--password` flag prompts the user for a password when starting ripoffbot.
+Note that you may not be able to see the password as you type it, and that this can interfere with running ripoffbot in a location where you cannot actively input text.

 # Commands (run from IRC):